Illuminating Hidden Skills

 Introducing Marie-Nathalie Beaudoin

-Marie-Nathalie directs Skills for Kids, Parents & Schools (SKIPS), a 9-month intense narrative therapy, neurobiology and mindfulness training program in California where she works with children, adults, families, and school communities.
+Marie-Nathalie directs Skills for Kids, Parents & Schools (SKIPS), a 9-month intense narrative therapy, neurobiology and mindfulness training program in California, where she works with children, adults, families, and school communities.
 Prior to immersing herself in narrative therapy in the early 1990s, Marie-Nathalie had trained in Human Biology and Mindfulness-Based Stress Reduction.
-She now brings together fields that have influenced her life and work for the last 30 years, and as a result has pioneered narrative clinical practices to respond to distressing emotions and traumatic experiences.
-She has written over 50 professional articles and many books such as the popular The SKiLL-ionaire in every child: Boosting children’s socio-emotional skills using the latest in brain research (2010), written for parents, teachers and counselors (French, English, Spanish).
+She now brings together fields that have influenced her life and work over the last 30 years, and as a result has pioneered narrative clinical practices to respond to distressing emotions and traumatic experiences.
+She has written over 50 professional articles and many books such as the popular The SKiLL-ionaire in every child: Boosting childrens socio-emotional skills using the latest in brain research (2010), written for parents, teachers, and counselors (French, English, Spanish).
 She has also co-authored Collaborative Therapies and neurobiology: Evolving practices in action (Beaudoin & Duvall, 2017), and Mindfulness in a busy world: Lowering barriers for youth & adults to cultivate focus, emotional peace & gratefulness (Beaudoin & Maki, 2021).
-Her latest book, co-authored with Gerald Monk is currently in press with WW Norton and titled: Narrative practices and emotions: 40+ ways to support the emergence of flourishing identities.
-It combines her lifelong passion for the immense possibilities inherent to our bodies and brains, with novel narrative practices inspired by Interpersonal Neurobiology, Sensorimotor Therapy, and Positive Psychology.
-With a background in improvisational theater and dance, Marie–Nathalie is well-known for her thought provoking and engaging presentations.
+Her latest book, co-authored with Gerald Monk is titled: Narrative practices and emotions: 40+ ways to support the emergence of flourishing identities.
+It combines her lifelong passion for the immense possibilities inherent to our bodies and brains with novel narrative practices inspired by Interpersonal Neurobiology, Sensorimotor Therapy, and Positive Psychology.
+With a background in improvisational theater and dance, MarieNathalie is well-known for her thought-provoking and engaging presentations.
 Her websites are www.mnbeaudoin.com and www.skillsforkids-SKIPS.com.

-Marie-Nathalie is featured in our new online course, New Horizons in Narrative Therapy, Affect & the Body as well as a contributor to the course currently in development, Contemporary Narrative Therapy.
+Marie-Nathalie is featured in our online course, New Horizons in Narrative Therapy, Affect & the Body, as well as a contributor to the course currently in development, New Horizons in Narrative Therapy.
 In addition, she is a prolific writer (see below for a list of her publications).

 BOOKS and CHAPTERS

-- Beaudoin, M.N.
-(2013).
-Cómo hacer de cada niño un millonario en habilidades.
+• Beaudoin, M.N.
+(2013). mo hacer de cada niño un millonario en habilidades.
 Madrid, Spain: EOS Instituto de Orientation de Psicologica Asociados and in Mexico: Editiones Zeus.

 ARTICLES